smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/13 - Set Operations.md

 -----------------------------------------------------------------
 #### UNION

-`UNION` will return all rows without duplication.
-Here, the `UNION` interprets the NULLS as similar and combines the record into one.
+`UNION` returns all rows without duplicates.
+Here, the `UNION` interprets the NULLS as similar and combines the records into one.
 The `UNION` operator demonstrates that NULL is not distinct from NULL.

 ```sql
 SELECT ID, Fruit FROM ##TableA